 Until recently, both the roles and users of Web content management (WCM) and digital asset management systems were largely distinct from one another.
 WCM software was focused on managing mainstream website content, while more complex and expensive DAM platforms were mostly reserved for publishing and media organizations with large digital stockpiles of high-resolution images and video clips.

 But with rich multimedia content such as images and video becoming more and more central to the online experience, the delineation between WCM and DAM technologies is no longer so clear.
-To support multimedia data on their websites, many companies are now pushing the limits of their
+To support multimedia data on their websites, many companies are now pushing the limits of their Web content management systems, which weren't designed to provide the full range of digital rights management and content search functionality that DAM systems do.

 “WCM systems do a good job of managing presentational content, but they don’t manage digital rights or the workflow happening on the images,” said Joseph Bachana, president of Database Publishing Consultants Inc. (DPCI), a New York-based firm that helps clients implement both types of systems.
 “What you’re doing in WCM is more of a live production cycle, not an archival system.”